psychemedia/storytelling-notes/john_barleycorn.md

 ae 74a s

-Ps I fear tteir malice will not cesfe, til! ihey?ve CUr off 111 Head,
+Ps I fear tteir malice will not cease, till they've Cut off 111 Head,

 For 5mvz the honeſt Black-ſmith, aoth make a priecus cry,